Pune to Mumbai Expressway: Complete Travel Guide 2026

 About the Pune-Mumbai Expressway

 The Pune-Mumbai Expressway (also known as the Mumbai-Pune Expressway or Yashwantrao Chavan Expressway) is India's first controlled-access expressway, inaugurated in 2002.
-Spanning approximately 94.5 km of dedicated highway, it revolutionized travel between Maharashtra's two largest cities, reducing journey time from 4-5 hours to just 2.5-3 hours.
+It runs about 94.5 km on its own dedicated highway, and it changed how people travel between Maharashtra's two biggest cities, cutting the drive from 4-5 hours down to just 2.5-3 hours.

 Planning a Trip to Mumbai?